edrone/tf2-ulmfit/README.md

 * input dropout
 * RNN dropout
 * weight dropout (AWD) - must be called manually or via a KerasCallback
-* slanted triangular learning rates - available as a subclass of  `tf.keras.optimizers.schedules.LearningRateSchedule`
+* learning rate schedulers: slanted triangular learning rates (available as a subclass of  `tf.keras.optimizers.schedules.LearningRateSchedule`) and one-cycle policy together with the learning rate finder ([implementations by Andrich van Wyk](https://www.kaggle.com/avanwyk/tf2-super-convergence-with-the-1cycle-policy)).

 The following techniques are NOT ported:

-* the LR finder and one-cycle policy for setting the learning rate schedule - this is implemented in newer versions of FastAI; instead we kept the slanted triangular learning rate scheduler as described in the original paper.
-There are many existing implementations of both LRFinder and 1-cycle policy for Keras available on the internet, though.
 * gradual unfreezing - you can very easily control this yourself by setting the `trainable` attribute on successive Keras layers
 * mysterious calls to undocumented things in FastAI like `rnn_cbs(alpha=2, beta=1)`